mishachepi/obsidian-anytype-sync/README.md

 - **Safe Import**: Rewrite existing note content in Obsidian if disabled
 - **Skip system property**: Hide last_modified_by last_opened_date creator created_date

+## Limitations

+- **Export of markdows body to Anytype doesn't work for existing notes** - limitation of Anytype API
+- **Multiselect property sync doesn't work**
+- **Images import is incorrect** - now images imported as a link to anytype file, **to fix it you can process all images with "Awesome Images" plugin**

 ## Privacy & Security